borg286/sevtech/README.md

 * The grill can take up to 16 items for queuing.
 For automated extraction wait for Age 1 when you get a Dung Pipe to pull items out the side rather than a fire hopper needing to take the job of heating and pulling.

 * Upgrade to the craft stump mk.
 2, which takes fewer whacks, and can hold stacks in each slot for quick crafting.
+Prematurely empty it by breaking it, shift right click doesn't seem to work.

 * When you want to get into beast of burden power be sure to have a 9x9 wall around the 7x7 area each horse/buffalo/llama needs.
 Use either stone fence, berry bushes or 2 block high wall.
 Otherwise after the beast is done working he wanders away and breaks the lead.